jeremiah-shaulov/deno_php_world/README.md

 4. `c` - the same as `php.c`.
 Contains classes.
 5. `settings` - the same as `php.settings`.
 Allows to modify interpreter settings.
 6. `InterpreterError` - class for exceptions propagated from PHP.
+7. `InterpreterExitError` - this error is thrown in case PHP interpreter exits or crashes.

 ### Calling functions